Groyne 76 – The Broken Ferrule

 It was a joy to find that I had a complete groyne set for 2017 and 2018 for Groyne 14.
 This does not happen very often due to varying tide and weather conditions that move the shingle and so can obscure some post tops.
 I created this animation to show visually how quickly change can happen.

-The video presents a linear sequence of change.
+The video presents a linear sequence of changes.
 The condition of the post tops changes as you move from the splash zone deep into the inter-tidal zone.
 From lichens to barnacles, from salt-water splash through the grinding power of shingle-laden tidal flow, to the lengthy inundation by the sea of the end-posts.

 Change from one year to another is often subtle but not always, step changes happen and sometimes they come in clusters.
-While the intervention project effectively started in 2002, the first full set of this groyne was taken in 2017, this year (2018) taking a second set, I found seven of the metal ferrules missing.
+While the intervention project effectively started in 2002, the first full set of this groyne was taken in 2017, and this year (2018) taking a second set, I found seven of the metal ferrules missing.
 That’s a lot to lose in one year.